-We want to make sure that this is going to give you a buffer so that the decrease that happens in your income after a price increase (because sometimes it does happen), we want to make sure that you can ride that out and you’re prepared for that and you’re keeping money in the kitty so that you’re not creating intense pressure on yourself 3 weeks after you’ve done your price increase.
+We want to make sure that this is going to give you a buffer so that the decrease that happens in your income after a price increase (because sometimes it does happen), you can ride that out – you’re prepared for that and you’re keeping money in the kitty so that you’re not creating intense pressure on yourself 3 weeks after you’ve done your price increase.

 I would recommend that as well.

 I highly recommend the book Profit First.
-If you’re not familiar with that, it’s by Mike Michalowicz.
-(He came and spoke at the Heart-Centred Business Conference last year.)
-The Profit First is amazing.
-It helps you to ride the rollercoaster of your income.
+If you’re not familiar with that, it’s by Mike Michalowicz (he came and spoke at the Heart-Centred Business Conference last year).
+Profit First is amazing – it helps you to ride the rollercoaster of your income.

 I’m not a financial adviser but there are some amazing finance gurus in the #ladyposse, and I always recommend people.
-Follow them and make sure that you’re educating yourself on how to deal with that money when it comes in because a lot of people do this price increase thing, their income increases, they do the thing like me… I didn’t make this decision at a logical level.
-I didn’t go, “Ooo!
-This is my new normal.”
+Follow them and make sure that you’re educating yourself on how to deal with that money when it comes in.

-And make sure that you support yourself from managing your money as you go forward.
+Make sure that you support yourself in managing your money as you go forward.
 Miriam Castilla is very good with that as well.

-Managing your money as you go forward.
-Preparing yourself for the future.
-Be a good custodian of your money.
-And look after that mindset as well.
+Manage your money as you go forward, prepare yourself for the future, be a good custodian of your money, and look after that mindset as well.

-If you’re going to do a price increase strategy or if you have any a-ha’s from this podcast episode, please come in to the Heart-centred, soul-driven entrepreneurs Facebook Group and share using #podcastaha #episode147 and let us know that you’re going to do it, you did a price increase strategy before and you realised that you didn’t do it effectively, the mindset wobbles are coming up for you.
+If you’re going to do a price increase strategy or if you have any aha’s from this podcast episode, please come into the Heart-centred, soul-driven entrepreneurs Facebook Group and share using #podcastaha and the episode number (247), and tell us all about it.

 Thank you so much for listening to this episode of the Heart-Centred Busines Podcast.